-Consider joining our church's growing Mercy Ministry team; consider going to Biloxi for disaster relief; consider reaching out in some way to those people in need in your neighborhood.
+Consider joining our church's growing Mercy Ministry team; consider going to Biloxi for disaster relief [In 2007 after Hurricane Katrina, we sent a relief-work team to Mississippi]; consider reaching out in some way to those people in need in your neighborhood.
 Pray for the willingness and courage to give of your resources.
 Perhaps start out small, but do something!
 Like Jesus did for you, begin to be a friend to the poor.

--Mark Tucker (2007)
+Former Associate Pastor at Old Orchard -Mark Tucker (2007)

-I'll Fly Away
+I'll Fly Away By Albert E. Brumley

-Please see print copy for words.
+See print copy for words.